The beating drums blared on arrival in Kuching, the largest City in Sarawak, at how incredible this City was to the visiting world.

 - Zinc Restaurant and Bar

-Places of Interest in Kuching you must check out
+Places of Interest in Kuching you must check out.

-It’s a great way to learn the timeline of when James Brooke discovered Sarawak and until the exile of the Brooke family in 1946.
+It’s a great way to learn the timeline of when James Brooke discovered Sarawak until the exile of the Brooke family in 1946.

 Tua Pek Kong Chinese Temple

 The temple offers a fantastic photo opportunity to appreciate the excellent, articulate design of the buildings.
-Usually, you’ll spend half an hour within the walls to admire the structures or to worship by lighting a candle.
+Usually, you’ll spend half an hour within the walls to admire the structures or worship by lighting a candle.

 Kuching Floating Mosque